 The Centers for Disease Control and Prevention (CDC) classifies suicide as part of a broader class of behavior entitled self-directed violence.
 Self-directed violence is behavior directed at oneself that intentionally culminates in injury or the potential for injury (Crosby & Melanson, 2011) and it can be suicidal or non-suicidal in nature.
-Suicide may be operationally defined as a death caused by self-directed behavior with any intent to die as a result of the behavior.
+Suicide may be operationally defined as a death caused by self-directed behavior.
 A suicide attempt is defined as a non-fatal self-directed and potentially injurious behavior with any intent to die as a consequence of the behavior, and the suicide attempt may or may not cause injury.